emoon/minifb/README.md

 ### iOS (beta)

-It works with and without an UIWindow created.
+It works with and without a UIWindow.
-If you want to create the UIWindow through an Story Board, remember to set the UIViewController as iOSViewController and the UIView as iOSView.
+If you want to create the UIWindow through a Storyboard, remember to set the UIViewController as iOSViewController and the UIView as iOSView.

 **Issues**: